tlovett1/dynamic-cloudinary/README.md

 ## Cloudinary API

 Cloudinary lets you [customize images and video](https://cloudinary.com/documentation/image_transformations) on the fly using their API.
 Dynamic Cloudinary supports many of these transformations.
 In order to add a transformation to an image, you can add a `data-` attribute to the element.
 For example, to modify the image crop you would add something like `data-crop="fill"` to the image element.
 To modify image opacity, you would add something like `data-opacity="50"` to the image element.
-Check out the full list of support transformations:
+Check out the full list of supported transformations:

 ```
 format